Audris-A/FL-for-battery-RUL-with-Flower-framework/HOMOMORPHIC_ENCRYPTION/README.md

-Activate the environemnt "he_environment" because it contains direct changes in the Flower library!!!
+This method requires changes to the flower lib.

-The changes made include adapting the conversion functions ndarrays_to_parameters and parameters_to_ndarrays.
+The changes to be made include adapting the conversion functions ndarrays_to_parameters and parameters_to_ndarrays.

-If the package somehow is reinstalled and the changes are lost, see the necessary code below:
 The path to file is (...)/flwr/common/parameter.py

 ============================
 from logging import WARNING, INFO from flwr.common.logger import log